exonum/exonum-doc/src/get-started/what-is-exonum.md

 Exonum supports [light clients](../architecture/clients.md), network nodes that replicate only a very small part of the blockchain, which the client is interested in.
-Light clients allow to provide access to blockchain through web or mobile apps.
+Light clients allow providing access to a blockchain through web or mobile apps.
 A light client communicates with one or more services on a full node with the help of [public APIs](#endpoints).